lzwjava/blog-source/portfolio.md

 ## Fun Live, Full Stack, 2016.6 - 2017.12

 Fun Live, a simple paid knowledge live broadcast platform.
 Users can participate in various online knowledge lectures such as programming or design here.
-It gained around 30000 users.
+It gained around 30000 users and millions of page views.

 My Startup Project.
 Responsible for most code developement of the backend and frontend.